python/cpython/Doc/c-api/init.rst

    unique call to :c:func:`PyGILState_Ensure` must save the handle for its call to :c:func:`PyGILState_Release`.

-   When the function returns, there will be an active :term:`thread state` and the thread will be able to call arbitrary Python code.
+   When the function returns, there will be an :term:`attached thread state` and the thread will be able to call arbitrary Python code.
 Failure is a fatal error.

    .. note::